MultiSafepay/docs/content/payment-methods/alipay.md

 [Alipay](https://global.alipay.com/platform/site/ihome) is a leading global payment method that lets Chinese customers link their credit card or bank account to a digital wallet.
 It supports online, QR, and contactless POS payments, as well as international money transfers.

 For Chinese customers, Alipay accounts are verified and linked to their Chinese bank account.
-Since 2021, non-Chinese&nbsp;customers can also pay with Alipay using the Tour Pass.
+Since 2021, non-Chinese customers can also pay with Alipay using the Tour Pass.

 Read how Alipay can benefit your business on [multisafepay.com](https://www.multisafepay.com/solutions/payment-methods/alipay)